TensorFlowKR/dlcampjeju/2018/index.md

 - You will have one whole month at Jeju to focus on a deep learning based project, surrounded with top class fellow researchers/developers
 - You will be team up with wonderful mentors, that will help you progress your project
 - You will be provided full accommodation support, 1000 USD stipend, and up to 300 USD support for flights to Jeju
-- You will be provided xxx Google Cloud credits, to use to train your models
+- You will be also provided 1000 USD worth of Google Cloud credits

 ## How does this work?